May 15-17, 2023 | Grass Lake, Michigan

 WILL THE SESSIONS BE RECORDED?

-The truthful answer is that I just don’t know.
+The truthful answer is that I just don’t know, but I will try!
 Recording sessions is not as easy as it sounds, and I want our full attention to be on our live audience.
 Please just do your best to join us and don’t count on a recording.
-I am considering it, but I cannot promise.
-Whenever technology is involved, I never make promises. 🙂
+It worked out great last year, but I cannot promise for this one.
+Whenever technology is involved, I never make promises.
+Attendees are not allowed to record the sessions in any way.

 CAN YOU HELP ME FIND A RIDE?